mike-gimelfarb/cocoa/README.md

-# cocoa
+# bboptpy

-COCOA (COllection of Continuous Optimization Algorithms) is a large suite of efficient algorithms written in C++ for the optimization of continuous black-box functions (mostly without using derivative information).
+bboptpy is a large suite of efficient algorithms written in C++ for the optimization of black-box functions.

 Main advantages:
-- provides a single unified interface for all algorithms
+- single unified interface for Python with a user-friendly API
-- provides a variety of classical algorithms with state-of-the-art improvements (e.g. automatic parameter adaptation)
+- variety of classical and modern algorithms with state-of-the-art improvements that are robust and very fast
-- convenient wrappers for Python with a user-friendly API
+- transparent implementation that makes it easy to build upon.

 # Installation